How to Set Up Traffic Protection and Filtering: Sensors, Lists, and Advanced Rules

 Requests from the addresses specified here will be transmitted without filtering.

-You can add addresses one at a time (for example, 8.8.8.8) or enter a network with a mask into the list (for example, 8.8.8.0/24).
+You can add individual addresses (for example, 8.8.8.8) or specify a network with a mask (for example, 8.8.8.0/24).

 Blacklist

-A user with an address from this list will receive an “HTTP 403 Forbidden” error when trying to access your resource.
-You can add a new address to the list in a manner similar to the Whitelist.
+A user with an address from this list will receive an HTTP 403 Forbidden error when attempting to access your resource.
+You can add a new address to the list in the same way as for the Whitelist.

 Greylist